milfordn/minitaur-simulation/ghost-sdk/README.txt

 Public documentation is at http://ghostrobotics.gitlab.io/SDK/.
-Support can be found at https://gitlab.com/ghostrobotics/SDK/issues?scope=all&state=all
+Support can be found by emailing support@ghostrobotics.io

-Artifact generated on Tue Nov 21 23:50:52 UTC 2017
+Artifact generated on Mon Feb 26 15:03:56 UTC 2018